-Reason: To mitigate the adverse impact of the development on air traffic operations.
+Reason: To mitigate the adverse impact of the Development on RRH Buchan.

-24. The Company must, prior to the Commencement of the Development, and following confirmation of the approved DSLP by the Scottish Ministers (refer to condition Error!
-Reference source not found.), provide the positions and maximum heights of the WTGs and construction equipment over 150 m (measured above LAT) and any Offshore Sub-Station Platforms to the United Kingdom Hydrographic Office ("UKHO") for aviation and nautical charting purposes.
-The Company must, within 1 month of the Final Commissioning of the Development, provide co-ordinates accurate to three decimal places of minutes of arc for each WTG position and maximum heights of the WTGs to the UKHO for aviation and nautical charting purposes.
+22. The Company must, prior to the Commencement of the Development, and following confirmation of the approved DSLP by the Scottish Ministers (refer to condition 12), provide the positions and maximum heights of the WTGs, construction equipment over 150m in height (measured above LAT) and any Offshore Sub-Station Platforms to the United Kingdom Hydrographic Office ("UKHO") for aviation and nautical charting purposes.
+The Company must, within 1 month of the Final Commissioning of the Development, provide coordinates accurate to three decimal places of minutes of arc for each WTG position and maximum heights of the WTGs to the UKHO for aviation and nautical charting purposes.